Gravity maps of moon reveal deeply fractured crust

-SAN FRANCISCO (Reuters) - Asteroids and comets colliding with the moon not only pitted its surface but also severely fractured its crust, researchers with NASA said on Wednesday, in a finding that could help crack a Martian puzzle.
+SAN FRANCISCO, Dec 5 (Reuters) - Asteroids and comets colliding with the moon not only pitted its surface but also severely fractured its crust, researchers with NASA said on Wednesday, in a finding that could help crack a Martian puzzle.

 On Mars, similar fracturing would have given water on the surface a way to penetrate deep in the ground, where it may remain today, they said.